© 2011 itsa Ltd on behalf of the Trading Standards Institute.

 - fit for their purpose

-- yours to sell (for example, not stolen, or still on hire purchase)
+- yours to sell (for example, not stolen or still on hire purchase)

 WHAT IF THE GOODS FAIL TO MEET THE ABOVE STANDARDS?

-If the goods fail to meet these standards when the buyer receives and inspects them, they can reject them.
+If the goods fail to meet these standards when the buyer receives and inspects them, he can reject them.
 However, a business buyer cannot reject goods if the breach is slight and rejection would be unreasonable.
 When the buyer rejects goods, they can claim a full refund, including all postage costs, plus compensation for any other reasonable losses they incur.
 This can include the extra cost of buying a satisfactory replacement elsewhere, or compensation for any damage caused by the goods.

 If the buyer delays in making a complaint, or if a fault or misdescription comes to light some time after delivery, the buyer may only be able to claim a repair, replacement goods or compensation.
 However, the buyer's rights against you, the seller, remain in force throughout the reasonable life of the goods (up to six years in England, Wales and Northern Ireland and five years in Scotland).
 This is often longer than a manufacturer's guarantee period.
+See our leaflet 'The sale and supply of goods - civil law' for more information.

 WHAT IF THE GOODS ARE DAMAGED IN TRANSIT?

-If you are selling to a consumer you are responsible for the risk of loss or damage in transit until the goods are delivered.
+If you are selling to a consumer, you are responsible for the risk of loss or damage in transit until the goods are delivered.
 If you wish to take out postal insurance, this is your responsibility, not the consumer's.
 Postal insurance should therefore not be offered to consumers at an extra charge.

 If you are selling to a business, they are responsible for the risk of loss or damage to the goods as soon as ownership passes to them.
 This normally happens when payment is made, so you may opt to offer postal insurance to business buyers and you may opt to make an extra charge for this.
 If you do offer postal insurance, the buyer will expect you to make any claim on their behalf when the goods are lost or damaged.